 Another misconception is that you can drive another car on a daily basis - the intention of DOC is that you are able to use another vehicle in the case of an emergency.
 Therefore, if you regularly drive another vehicle using DOC, you may want to get your name added to the policy instead.

 Driving without tax or a valid MOT certificate can invalidate your insurance policy, meaning if you forget to renew either you could be running the risk of a fine, points on your licence, or a disqualification from driving.
+You can use our free MOT check to see if your car has a valid MOT certificate.

 Similarly, if you let your insurance policy lapse, the police will see that your car is uninsured and take the appropriate action.
 Whilst some insurers will automatically renew your policy, they aren’t obliged to do so, therefore it is the responsibility of the driver to ensure the car is insured before driving on public roads.